Football | NFL | Team News - Arizona Cardinals

 Box | Recap

 TEMPE, Ariz.
-(AP) The Arizona Cardinals arguably are the NFL's biggest disappointment.
+(AP) The Arizona Cardinals re-signed defensive tackle Josh Mauro to a two-year contract Thursday.

-With a roster loaded with talent, with every offensive player who gained a yard back from a 13-3 team, the team embraced its status as a Super Bowl contender.

 |NFC West Division